Canon 1D Mark II vs Panasonic FZ200

 Body comparison: Canon 1D Mark II vs Panasonic FZ200

 An illustration of the physical size and weight of the Canon 1D Mark II and the Panasonic FZ200 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ200 is considerably smaller (56 percent) than the Canon 1D Mark II.
 It is worth mentioning in this context that the 1D Mark II is splash and dust resistant, while the FZ200 does not feature any corresponding weather-sealing.